 The adult nonfiction collection serves patrons from adolescence (defined as twelve years of age) through adulthood.
 It combines adult and young adult resources into one collection, offering access to the widest possible range of information.

 The library seeks to maintain a well-rounded and balanced collection of nonfiction materials for the lay reader and to support patrons in their everyday life.
 Highly specialized or materials for college courses will not be purchased.
 The collection is designed to cover broad areas of knowledge and interest, including both basic works of permanent value and timely materials on current issues.

 VITAL helps adults achieve their personal literacy goals through one-on-one tutoring, basic classroom instruction and English Language Learners (ELL) classes.
 Topics covered by the VITAL collection include coping skills/life skills, basic English/reading skills, Pre-TASC materials, leisure reading, and books for teacher/tutors.
 Materials are selected at various reading levels for adult learners.

 Young Adult materials are purchased to support a wide variety of interests from adolescence (age twelve) through adulthood.
 Selection is influenced by the special interests and developmental and informational needs of young adults and the bridging from the children's to adult resources.

 While local curricula are generally supported, school textbooks and workbooks are specifically excluded from purchase in this collection.

-This collection serves the needs and interests of children from birth through early adolescence (age twelve); provides distinctive resources for adults working with or interested in materials for children; and supports the delivery of library services to this age group.
+This collection serves the needs and interests of children from birth through early adolescence (age 12); provides distinctive resources for adults working with children, and supports the delivery of library programs and services to these audiences.

 The collection includes a variety of print and nonprint materials.
-School textbooks and workbooks are specifically excluded from the general circulating children's collection, but may be purchased to support homework assistance programs.
+Core formats include: Board books, picturebooks, early readers, transitional readers and graphic novels.
+School textbooks and workbooks are not purchased for the circulating collection.

 Periodicals and Newspapers